There are plenty of things to see and do in Launceston and the surrounding region, so plan to stay long enough to see it all!

 - City Park - Visit City Park and inspect the John Hart Conservatory, then take a peek at the free live Japanese Macaque monkey enclosure and finally drop in at Design Centre Tasmania to view the fabulous hand-crafted furniture made using Tasmanian timber or any of the other beautiful crafts on display.

 - National Automobile Museum of Tasmania - Across the road from City Park you will find the National Automobile Museum of Tasmania, housing a wide collection of antique cars and motorbikes dating back to the early 1900s.

 - Wander through Launceston's many and varied specialty stores, including clothing, perfume, jewellery, antiques, second hand bookstores, the old Mill Providore and chocolatiers.

-- Queen Victoria Museum - Visit the free Queen Victoria Museum and learn about the natural history of Tasmania or take in a show at the Planetarium and visit the Tramway museum, conveniently located at the same complex as the Queen Victoria museum.
+- Queen Victoria Museum - Visit the free Queen Victoria Museum and learn about the natural history of Tasmania or take in a show at the Planetarium.
+Visit the Tramway museum, conveniently located at the same complex as the Queen Victoria museum.

-- Enjoy fish and chips at the Seaport or take a leisurely and informative cruise on the Tamar River, with morning, lunch and full day cruise options available.
+- Enjoy fish and chips at the Seaport or lunch at one of the boardwalk restaurants.
+Take a leisurely and informative cruise on the Tamar River, with morning, lunch and full day cruise options available.